Have you ever wondered why meditation makes you happy?

 Both present moment mindfulness and mindfulness (the meditation technique) train the mind to open itself to the present moment, and this brings happiness.

-If you think you could do with letting happiness in, I recommend reading Eli Jackson Bear’s Sudden Awakening: Stop Your Mind, Open Your Heart, and Discover Your True Nature [AMAZON].
+If you want to be happier, I recommend reading Eli Jackson Bear’s Sudden Awakening: Stop Your Mind, Open Your Heart, and Discover Your True Nature [AMAZON].

 Both science and spiritual wisdom advocate the use of meditation for happiness.

-[bctt tweet=” "To enjoy good health, to bring true happiness to one’s family, to bring peace to all, one must first discipline and control one’s own mind,” —Buddha ” username=”t_d_meditation”]
+Like Buddha said, “To enjoy good health, to bring true happiness to one’s family, to bring peace to all, one must first discipline and control one’s own mind.”

 In today’s fast-paced society, however, it can be hard to control the mind.

 We’re victims to a constant barrage of over-stimulation.
-From the pressures of work to the noise of social media, there’s such an overflow of information that the mind rarely get the opportunity it needs to rest.
+From the pressures of work to the noise of social media, there’s such an overflow of information that the mind rarely has an opportunity to rest.

 Over time this leads to mental degradation, the mind becoming tired and worn.

 Sleep does not always work.
-Oftentimes while we sleep we dream and even then the mind doesn’t truly rest.
-That’s why it’s a good idea to try using some meditation techniques for happiness too.
+Oftentimes while we sleep, we dream and even then, the mind doesn’t truly rest.

 When meditating, the mind isn’t creating thoughts, nor is it judging reality, nor is it performing any other task than just observing.
 This state of pure observation, of mindfulness, is of immense value to physical, mental, and spiritual health.

 Research into the effects of meditation on happiness and other mental states began in 1960 with Dr. Herbert Benson of Harvard University.
-Dr. Benson discovered that meditation was effective in treating anxiety, depression, and stress, and that at the same time as curing the mind of these negative states meditation also create positive states like happiness, compassion, and love.
+Dr. Benson discovered that meditation was effective in treating anxiety, depression, and stress and creates positive states like happiness, compassion, and love.

 A later study showed that meditation can alter a person’s “Set Point.”